-To start using immediately the orchestration you should do the following:
+To start using immediately the SQL Model you should do the following:

 Click the Add… button.

-Once you enter to the SQL Models product you get immediately introduced to the Model Structure Section, where you can setting the necessary queries to transform the data.
-For more detailed information on the Model Structure Section read this article.
+Once you enter to the SQL Models product you get immediately introduced to the Model Definition, where you can start setting the necessary queries to transform the data.
+For more detailed information on the Model Definition Section read this article.

 In order to write the query keep in mind the following notes:

-1- Structure button.
+1- Model definition button.
 You need to be in the structure section in order to start working on the model.

 2- Query box.
 Here you can set your query, here the transformation takes place.